e00E/e00E.github.io/content/blog/firefox-tracking-protection-google-whitelist.md

 updated = 2025-09-29
 +++

 Some Firefox configuration strings give the incorrect impression that Firefox excludes Google from tracking protection.
-Ihese strings and their explanation are difficult to find through internet search.
+These strings and their explanation are difficult to find through internet search.
 This article is that explanation.

 Firefox has built in tracking protection with configuration in `about:config`.
 Some of the config keys contain "whitelist":